You are currently viewing Quick and Easy Garlic Shrimp

 How to Make Garlic Shimp

 This recipe uses two kinds of garlic – sliced and chopped for a big hit of garlic flavor.
-The key is not to burn the sliced garlic, but take it to a golden brown.
+The key is not to burn the sliced garlic but to take it to deep golden brown.
 I also use smoky hot Spanish paprika also called pimenton.
 You can substitute regular paprika and a little cayenne in a pinch.
-It’s loosely based on a traditional Spanish tapas dish that uses copious amounts of olive oil and served with bread for dipping.
-I’ve lightened things up with just enough oil to saute the shrimp and suggest serving it on rice or potatoes.
-(You could also skip the starch.)
-It’s a fantastic combination of flavors and can be on the table in less than 10 minutes after the shrimp are peeled.

 How to Tell When Shrimp are Cooked